DataDog/ansible-datadog/README.md

       log_level: INFO
       apm_enabled: "true" # has to be set as a string
       logs_enabled: true  # log collection is available on agent 6
+      process_config: # on agent 6
+        enabled: "true" # to enable process-agent
+        scrub_args: true # to enable cmdline scrubbing
+        custom_sensitive_words: ['consul_token','dd_api_key'] # to expand the list of sensitive words used by the scrubber
     datadog_config_ex:
       trace.config:
         env: dev